Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages & Misc.:

-For information on voyages made in between those mentioned here, please see the documents received from the Norwegian archives and Hague's Voyage Record above.
+For information on voyages made in between those mentioned here, please see the documents received from the Norwegian archives and A. Hague's Voyage Record above.

-In June that year, she's listed in Convoy 7-P from Marseilles (ref. external link provided in the Voyage Record), but left the convoy and went to Gibraltar instead of Oran (where the convoy arrived on June 22), thereby avoiding internment in North Africa - see also my text for Bosphorus.
-From Gibraltar, K.G.
-Meldahl continued to Takoradi on June 26, with arrival July 7.
+In June that year, she's listed in Convoy 7-P from Marseilles (ref. external link provided in the Voyage Record - Bosphorus, Fernhill and Tønsbergfjord are also listed), but left the convoy and went to Gibraltar instead of Oran (where the convoy arrived on June 22), thereby avoiding internment in North Africa - see also my text for Bosphorus.
+From Gibraltar, K. G. Meldahl continued to Takoradi on June 26, with arrival July 7.
+Her subsequent voyages are shown on the archive document mentioned above; her 1941 voyages also start on this document.

 Final Fate - 1942:

 K. G. Meldahl, on charter to British War Transport, departed New York on Sept.
-20-1942 for Bombay, via Port of Spain and Cape Town for bunkers.
+20-1942 for Bombay, via Port of Spain and Capetown for bunkers.
 On deck she had several large crates containing aircraft and other materials, and in No. 5 hold she had 750 tons ammunition.
 She had a crew of 30 (31?) and 2 gunners.
-She left Cape Town again on Nov.
+She left Capetown again on Nov.
 7.

 On Nov.
 10, she was torpedoed and sunk by U-181 (Lüth).
 Several hours earlier (at about 03:40) the 2nd mate, who was on bridge duty at the time, had clearly seen a U-boat* on the port side, 3 ships lengths off on a parallel course.
 The alarm was sounded and the ship positioned so that the aft gun faced the U-boat, at which time the latter quickly submerged, whereupon K. G. Meldahl proceeded at full speed in a zig zag course, after having radioed Simonstown Radio about the incident.
 However, the U-boat kept track of the Norwegian ship, and on her next try the torpedo hit in the engine room on the starboard side.
-Time given for this attack in a report presented at the maritime hearings is 09:22, position 35 33S 29 46E (Page 3 of the archive documents gives the time of her loss as 09:08).
+Time given for this attack in a report presented at the maritime hearings is 09:22, position 35 33S 29 46E (Page 3 of the archive documents gives the time as about 09:08).

-*According to "Nortraships flåte" the ship had, in fact, been attacked earlier that day by the same U-boat, when about 160 n. miles southeast of East London, but that torpedo had missed.
+*According to "Nortraships flåte" she had, in fact, been attacked earlier that day by the same U-boat, when about 160 n. miles southeast of East London, but that torpedo had missed.
 Only one attack is noted by J. Rohwer, who gives the position as 34 59S 29 45E, time 08:27 (German time).
 Charles Hocking simply gives the position "off East London, South Africa".

 As she started to sink orders were given to abandon ship.
 The starboard lifeboat had been blown away so the majority of the crew took to the port boat and rowed away from the ship to avoid the suction.
 The 3rd mate got off on the aft raft.
 The captain had run to get the ship's papers and by the time he got back the boat had already been launched, and the aft raft with the 3rd mate in it had been cut loose, so he jumped overboard when the after part of the ship was under water and swam over to the lifeboat.